apify/apify-docs/sources/platform/actors/development/actor_config.md

 **`readme` field** \
 If you specify the path to your README file under the `readme` field, the README at this path will be used on the platform.
 If not specified, README at `.actor/README.md` or `README.md` will be used, in this order of preference.

+**`changelog` field** \
+If you specify the path to your CHANGELOG file under the `changelog` field, the CHANGELOG at this path will be used on the platform.
+If not specified, CHANGELOG at `.actor/CHANGELOG.md` or `CHANGELOG.md` will be used, in this order of preference.

 **`input` field**\
 You can embed your [input schema](./input_schema.md#specification-version-1) object directly in `actor.json` under the `input` field.
 Alternatively, you can provide a path to a custom input schema.
 If not provided, the input schema at `.actor/INPUT_SCHEMA.json` or `INPUT_SCHEMA.json` is used, in this order of preference.